Grayson's Art Club 2022: the Grayson Perry art club is back!

-Grayson's Art Club has helped us to find a creative outlet during the pandemic, giving the British public the chance to show off their artistic side.
+Grayson's Art Club has helped many of us find a new creative outlet and has given the British public the chance to show off their artistic side.
 The first two series of the Grayson Perry art club were massively popular – and we can't wait for the return of series 3 in March.

 Each episode of the show follows a different theme and the public has the opportunity to send in their own artwork, with the chance for an inclusion in Grayson’s exhibition.
 The programme has been a huge success and last year over 10,000 people sent in their art to the show.

 On the return of the series, Grayson and Philippa Perry said: “We’re delighted that we’re opening up the doors to our Art Club again.
 This show was borne out of a time where we needed art to help us make sense of the changes in our lives and find meaning from what we were collectively going through.
 In series 3 we’re working on a new set of themes to inspire the nation to make more art to illuminate what we now face, whatever that is, and we’re both very much looking forward to seeing what the British public will create this time around”

 The Grayson Perry art club themes have been revealed – scroll down to find out what the themes are for series three and how to submit your artwork.

 Read on to find out everything you need to know about Grayson’s Art Club, what the themes are for the second series and where to watch the show…